 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

-SUPPORTING PEOPLE WITH MENTAL HEALTH AND DEPRESSION
+SUPPORTING PEOPLE WITH MENTAL HEALTH

 People with mental health issues are supported at MEL through one-to-one counselling sessions and group interventions.
 We listen to their problems, ask questions about how they are feeling and listen to their answers and we try to provide them with the right advice and guidance.
 Listening to them does not mean we have to say much back to them.
 Sometimes they may find it helpful to just talk to us about their problems, and to know that we are there to listen.